Accounting History Special Interest Group

 - the Accounting History Symposium - held annually and preceding the AFAANZ conference

-The Accounting History Special Interest Group (AHSIG) is pleased to announce that the 14th Accounting History Symposium will be held on 3 December 2020.
-The Symposium will take place in virtual format and is free of charge for all, including AHSIG members and non-members.
+The Accounting History Special Interest Group (AHSIG) is pleased to announce that the 15th Accounting History Symposium will be held on 3 July 2021, preceding the 2021 AFAANZ Annual conference.
+The Symposium will take place in virtual format and calls for research proposals of Accounting History by scholars worldwide.
 It is not necessary to submit a research proposal to participate.

 The Accounting History International Emerging Scholars’ Colloquium